chostudio/chostudio/README.md

 - 👋 I'm a CS student focusing on Fullstack Web Development + AI.
 - 🏆 Won a national game show-style trivia competition.
 - 🎮 Used to be a competitive Fortnite player, getting Victory Royales in regional tournaments.
-- 📚 I like reading fantasy/sci-fi novels and I've also written one!
+- 📚 I like reading fantasy/sci-fi novels!
 - ✏️ Taught myself how to write ambidextrously.
 - 💼 Previously worked as an AI Applications Engineer Intern at Groq: [@cho-groq](https://github.com/cho-groq/)